 The tweet chain continued with Gabrielson claiming that "the Battlefield sandbox has always been about playing the way you want" implying that they were building building Battlefield series with player freedom taking priority over realism, citing three players on top of a galloping horse while using flamethrowers.

-You can check the gif of this horse flamethrower fiesta on Gabrielson's Twitter account, but the moment you lay your eyes upon it, you can clearly see this "feature" was not meant to be in the game, but it's rather a glitch that players found, exploited and proceeded to laugh about because it looked so silly.
+You can check the gif of this on Gabrielson's Twitter account, but the moment you lay your eyes upon it, you can clearly see this "feature" was not meant to be in the game, but it's rather a glitch that players found, exploited and proceeded to laugh about because it looked so silly.
 This looks more like a PR nudge with the aim of turning a hilarious mishap into a successful marketing tool.

 He has also announced that more details about the game will be revealed, and the EA's event will have stations that will provide attendees with hands-on gameplay.
-EA Play will happen just before E3 2018, from 9 to 11 June 2018.
+EA Play will happen E3 2018, from 9 to 11 June 2018.